bparanj/crystal/programming/iac/docs/ansible/security-group.md

 ## Egress

-The `rules_egress` parameter in a security group configuration, including in Ansible playbooks using the `amazon.aws.ec2_group` module, specifies outbound traffic rules for the security group.
+The `rules_egress` parameter in a security group configuration,  in Ansible playbooks using the `amazon.aws.ec2_group` module, specifies outbound traffic rules for the security group.
 While I didn't explicitly include `rules_egress` in the provided playbook, by default, AWS security groups allow all outbound traffic if no `rules_egress` are specified.
 This default behavior facilitates most applications' needs, allowing them to communicate with the outside world without detailed outbound configurations.

 However, specifying `rules_egress` is crucial when you need to restrict what outbound traffic can leave your EC2 instances for security or regulatory reasons.
 For example, you might want to ensure that a database server can only initiate connections to certain endpoints, or you might want to prevent data exfiltration by tightly controlling outbound traffic.